Unboxed-Software/solana-course/content/durable-nonces.md

   // 1.7 Serialize the transaction and encode it. const serializedTx = base58.encode(durableTx.serialize({ requireAllSignatures: false }));
-  // 1.8 at this point you have a durable transaction, you can store it in a database or a file or send it somewhere else, etc.
+  // 1.8 At this point you have a durable transaction, you can store it in a database or a file or send it somewhere else, etc.
   // ----------------------------------------------------------------

   // 2.
 Submit the durable transaction.